Continuity, Uniqueness and Long-Term Behavior of Nash Flows Over Time: Technical overview

-Dual optima $(d^*, p^*)$ are in one-to-one correspondence with steady-state initial conditions: $d^*$ represent a possible initial labeling (with no requirement that $d^*_s = 0$\,---\,$d^*$ can be shifted arbitrarily), and $p^*_e$ the queue length on arc $e$.
+Dual optima $(d^*, p^*)$ are in one-to-one correspondence with steady-state initial conditions: $d^*$ represent a possible initial labeling, and $p^*_e$ the queue length on arc $e$.
 Primal optima, on the other hand, are in one-to-one correspondence with equilibria departure flows.
-In other words: $(x,\l)$ in which $\l_v(\theta) = d^*_v + \theta$ for some dual optimum $d^*$, and $x'(\theta)$ is a primal optimum for almost every $\theta$, is an equilibrium; and all steady-state equilibria are of this form.
+In other words: $(\l, x)$ in which $\l_v(\theta) = d^*_v + \theta$ for some dual optimum $d^*$, and $x'(\theta)$ is a primal optimum for almost every $\theta$, is an equilibrium; and all equilibria that are in steady state from the very beginning, are of this form.

 It is by no means immediately apparent why answering this question regarding the characterization of steady states is helpful in proving convergence to steady state.
 The key novelty in \CCO{} is that the dual LP provides us with the correct potential function.
-Namely, they define, given an equilibrium $(x,\l)$ with corresponding queueing delays $q$, the potential function
+Namely, they define, given an equilibrium $(\l, x)$ with corresponding queueing delays $q$, the potential function

 Then $\Phi(\theta)$ is the objective value of the feasible dual solution given by $d_v = \l_v(\theta)$ for all $v \in V$, and $p_e = q_e(\theta)$ for all $e \in E$ (feasibility being a consequence of feasibility of the labeling $\l(\theta)$).
 The inflow condition ensures that the primal LP is feasible, and hence that the dual optimum has finite value; thus $\Phi(\theta)$ is bounded.
-Moreover, $\Phi(\theta)$ turns out to be monotone---in fact, strictly monotone with slope bounded away from zero, until the point that steady state is reached.
+Moreover, $\Phi(\theta)$ turns out to be monotone\,---\,in fact, strictly monotone with slope bounded away from zero, until the point that steady state is reached.
 The proof involves rewriting the derivative of $\Phi$, namely (for almost every $\theta$)

 as an integral over a family of cuts, after which the inequality $\Phi'(\theta) \geq 0$ follows from the thin flow equations.
 This shows convergence to steady state in finite time.